Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Loss of Everyday Norms

-Another big COVID-19 relapse factor has been the simple loss of everyday norms — getting a cup of coffee, meeting friends for dinner, running a quick errand without calculating the health risk.
+Another big COVID-19 relapse factor has been the simple loss of everyday norms — lingering to chat with the barista after getting a cup of coffee, meeting friends for dinner, running a quick errand without calculating the health risk.

 When everyday life is disrupted, carefully cultivated coping mechanisms for stress start to feel ineffective.
 The uncertainty intensifies these feelings, particularly as cities open businesses, only to close them again.